 Cockles and Mussels

-Barm brack – generally just called brack in Ireland – is a sweet type of bread made with sultanas and raisins, traditionally served with tea.
-This dessert is especially popular around Halloween when objects used to be added to the dough to make a kind of festive fortune-teller game.
-Items like a coin, a pea and a ring were traditionally added, and whoever found the ring was thought to be likely to marry within a year.
-Today, Halloween barm bracks with a toy ring can still be bought in supermarkets.
-Brack can be found in many cafés, but if you’re feeling brave, you can try and make it yourself, following celebrity chef and Youtube star Donal Skehan’s recipe.
+Barmbrack is a type of sweet Irish quick bread made with sultanas and raisins and usually served with tea.
+This treat is especially popular around Halloween, when objects were traditionally added to the dough to make a kind of festive fortune-teller game.
+Items included a coin, which was believed to bring wealth and a ring, which signified that the finder would be married within a year.
+Today, Irish supermarkets and bakeries still sell Halloween barmbracks with a toy ring hidden inside.
+Barmbrack can be found in many cafés, but if you’re feeling brave, you can try and make it yourself, following celebrity chef and YouTube star Donal Skehan’s recipe.

 A boxty is a uniquely Irish type of pancake made of the country’s most ubiquitous ingredient – the potato.
 Combining finely grated and mashed potato, this mixture is then fried in a griddle pan and often served with a full Irish breakfast.
 Most commonly found in areas such as Mayo and Sligo, the boxty is a cheap and filling dish commonly eaten by the poor in Ireland – the name is believed to originate from the Irish arán bocht tí, meaning poor house bread.

 Strongly associated with Dublin, coddle is generally made up of leftover items from other meals like sausages, bacon, onions and potatoes.
 Made by simmering stock and steaming the ingredients inside, this dinner might sound like something of an afterthought, but it is beloved by Dubliners and even has literary connections – coddle is reported to have been the favourite meal of playwright Seán O’Casey and Gulliver’s Travels author Jonathan Swift.
 The true mark of a Dublin tradition, it even appears in works by James Joyce.